preethamam/AFMM-Skeletonization/method_2/c/Readme.md

 ## Prerequisites

 - CMake (version 3.10 or higher)
-- A C compiler (GCC, Clang, MSVC, etc.)
+- A C compiler (GCC, Clang, MSVC (Visual Studio Build Tools), etc.)
 - Python (for Cython compilation, if needed)

 ## Building the Project